meeIbrahim/meeIbrahim.github.io/src/pages/posts/to_new_beginnings.md

 tags: ["meta"]
 ---

-With this short post, I have officially begun the journey of **Write to Learn**; a personal blog-site where I can share my learning.
+With this short post, I have officially begun the journey of **Write to Learn**; a personal blog-site where I can share my learning journey.
 As much as I wanted to start this off on the 1st of January 2025, I couldn't decide on what to post first.
 Eventually, I settled on sharing my candid thoughts and a bit about the tech stack for this site.

 ## Why Share My Learning Journey